 A graphic organizer for students to use as they read provides a framework for the students to record and keep track of their thinking.
-The graphic organizer not only holds the students accountable for their independent work it is also a very useful a tool for the teacher to assess the strategies and skills that have been taught.
+The graphic organizer not only holds the students accountable for their independent work, but it is also a very useful tool for the teacher to assess the strategies and skills that have been taught.

 Below is an example of a graphic organizer that could be used for students to track their thinking when comparing and contrasting information within a text.

 Can students use information they have gathered to form their own opinions about a topic?

 Join literacy consultant Debra Crouch as she shares a big book with a San Diego Kindergarten class.
 This introductory session focuses on meaning and cognition of Which Pet is Best?